 by Laura Gelder | 13 November 2019

-At the Terry Bison Ranch, a thin sleet blurs the view of the flat, green grass and speckles the bisons' immense brown bodies.
+There's a thin sleet in the air and it blurs the view as we look out across the flat, green fields of the Terry Bison Ranch, settling on the bisons' immense brown bodies.
 Unable to melt, it looks like icing sugar on shag pile.

 Just days prior to my arrival in Wyoming, on May 8, the state received a huge dump of snow – nature’s way of reminding locals that she decides when spring begins.
 But these tough animals seem indifferent.